Wolves are Laying with Lambs

 Wolf Lying With a Lamb

 Many Christians believe that the “wolf laying with the lamb” is still future event.
-But the Scriptural evidence shows it has been fulfilled:
+However, the Scriptural evidence shows it has been fulfilled.

 6 The wolf also shall dwell with the lamb, the leopard shall lie down with the young goat, the calf and the young lion and the fatling together.
 7 The cow and the bear shall graze; their young ones shall lie down together; and the lion shall eat straw like the ox.
 8 The nursing child shall play by the cobra’s hole, and the weaned child shall put his hand in the viper’s den.
 9 They shall not hurt nor destroy in all My holy mountain, for the earth shall be full of the knowledge of the Lord As the waters cover the sea.
 10 ‘And in that day there shall be a Root of Jesse, who shall stand as a banner to the people; for the Gentiles shall seek Him’” (Isa.
 11:6–10, bolding mine).